ralbum/ralbum/README.md

 ## Installation

 You can install this using Docker or on your base system, Docker is the easiest way because you won't have to check for certain software compatibility.
 You _do_ need to install Docker of course.
-In the future I'm probably going to add the image on docker-hub to you can donwload it without building.

 ### Installation using Docker
 ```